matusstafura/stafura.dev-hugo/content/blogs/03-why-would-you-make-your-life-hard.md

 ---
 title: "Why would you make your life hard"
-short: "Increase the chance of success, not only by proper planning but also by avoiding making mistakes."
+description: "Increase the chance of success, not only by proper planning but also by avoiding making mistakes."
 tags:
     - business
 date: "2023-01-16"